AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 If you want to configure data labels and tooltips for all series - you should do that in {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods of **series**.
 You can tune their visual appearance, positioning and format.
 Let's do that in the following example: we will make data labels appear in the center of the columns, format labels so they show only the value corresponding to the column and tooltip will show detailed description.

-When formatting data labels text we will use adjusted **.textFormatter()** to show Y Axis value.
+When formatting data labels text we will use adjusted {api:anychart.core.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} to show Y Axis value.
 Otherwise label displays X Axis value.

 {sample}BCT\_ColumnChart\_08{sample}